Skip to main content

 NEW BUSINESS

-Marilyn Gonyo made a motion to approve hiring William C. Moran to serve as the attorney of record at a rate of $300/hour for the Library Board of Trustees.
+Marilyn Gonyo made a motion to approve the revised Study Room Policy as discussed.
 Bob Isaacs seconded the motion.
 All were in favor.

-Lisa Chen made a motion to accept the closing dates for 2024.
-Prena Shah seconded the motion.
+Marilyn made a motion to approve the Library Closing Dates for 2025.
+Bernadette Yannacci seconded the motion.
 All were in favor.

-Marilyn Gonyo made a motion to accept the resolution for the price increase in the truck.
-Bernadette Yannacci seconded.
+Bob Isaacs made a motion to pass the resolution.
+Bernadette Yannacci seconded the motion.
 All were in favor.

 ACTION ON BILLS